huijing/slides/constellation-2018/README.md

-# Modern Layouts with CSS Grid
+# Why CSS grid is a game-changer for web design

-At Mozilla Tech Briefing, 15 Feb 2018.
+*For GitHub Constellation Singapore 2018.
+This is sort of a transcript of the talk.*